yukikitayama/cpp/note/inheritance.md

 `public`, `private` and `protected` makes the **visibility inheritance model**.

 **Overriding** is when a subclass declares a method of the name previously known in its superclass, the original method is overridden.

+## Polymorphism

+**Polymorphism** is a method to redefine the behavior of a superclass without touching its implementation.

+It means that the one and same class may show many forms not defined by the class itself, but by its subclasses.
+It's the ability to realize class behavior in multiple ways.
+Any of its subclasses may change its behavior.

+Use `virtual` keyword.